 As an international autonomous organization, FGYO was founded in 1963 as a part of the Elysée Treaty by the French and German governments with aims to foster Franco-German friendship and cooperation.
 Working to support intensive international exchanges in the youth and education sectors, more than a hundred people actively contribute to this goal.
 Meet them and learn more about FGYO’s structure and operations!

-The Board of Governors, presided over by Jean-Michel Blanquer, French Minister of Education, and Katarina Barley, the Federal Minister for Family Affairs, Senior Citizens, Women and Youth in Germany, lead the FGYO.
+The Board of Governors, presided over by Jean-Michel Blanquer, French Minister of Education, and Franziska Giffey, the Federal Minister for Family Affairs, Senior Citizens, Women and Youth in Germany, lead the FGYO.

 As the executive body of the Board of Governors, the General Secretariat is responsible for overseeing and managing the FGYO.
 It is made up of two General Secretaries, one from France and one from Germany, who are appointed in agreement by both governments.
 The duration of a term is six years each, can be renewed once, and begins time-displaced by three years.
-Since 2012, the FGYO is led by Béatrice Angrand and Markus Ingenlath.
+Since 2019, the FGYO is led by Tobias Bütow and N.N.

 The General Secretaries are jointly responsible to manage and represent the FGYO, as well as to coordinate partner organizations in France and Germany.